marionbarker/loopdocs/docs/nightscout/new_user.md

 ### Add Loop Variables to Nightscout

-There are a few Loop-specific variables you should configure to get the most out of your Nigghtscout site.
+There are a few Loop-specific variables you should configure to get the most out of your Nightscout site.
 Follow the [instructions to retrofit an existing Nightscout site](update_user.md#step-2-editadd-config-vars).

 ## Add Nightscout to Loop